great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

 How to create a new Checkpoint
 ==============================

-This guide will help you create a new Checkpoint, which allows you to couple an Expectation Suite with a data set and quickly run a validation.
+This guide will help you create a new Checkpoint, which allows you to couple an Expectation Suite with a data set to validate.

+**Note:** As of Great Expectations version 0.13.7, we refer to "class-based Checkpoints" as these are now fully implemented as their own Python class.
+This is mainly a change "behind the scenes".
+You can continue to use your existing legacy Checkpoint worfklows if you're working with concepts from the *stable* API (e.g. Datasources).
+If you're using concepts from the *experimental* API, please refer to the guides for class-based Checkpoints.

 Steps
 -----